-Using a basting brush, give your formed arm a thick coat of barbeque sauce.
+Using a basting brush, give your formed arm a thick coat of the glaze.

 Take your soaked caul fat (which by now should be nice and blue) and gently wrap it around your meatloaf arm, refining the shaping as you go.
 The membrane will help to keep the entire thing in one piece as it cooks.

-Once you’ve achieved a shape you are happy with, give it another good layer of bbq sauce, pile your roasting vegetables around your meatloaf and place the entire thing in the oven.
+Once you’ve achieved a shape you are happy with, give it another good layer of glaze, pile your roasting vegetables around your meatloaf and place the entire thing in the oven.

 Bake at 350F/176C for 1 hour, pulling it out every 15 minutes to give a quick basting of barbeque sauce.

 Remove from the oven after 1 hour and allow to sit undisturbed for 5 minutes before slicing and serving.
 Using the rest of your glaze sauce, baste the end of your arm for an extra added dose of gory realism.